mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 **Confirmation bias & self-confidence**: Many people deny that they are affected by confirmation bias.
 After all, most of us see ourselves as intelligent and rational people.
 But we don't give enough credit to our emotional state.
 Not understanding this can create cognitive dissonance which we mistake it for self-confidence.
 We are bombarded by information.
 It comes from other people, the media, our experience, and various other sources.
 Our minds must find means of encoding, storing, and retrieving the data we are exposed to.
 One way we do this is by developing cognitive shortcuts and models.
 These can be either useful or unhelpful.
 Constantly evaluating our worldview is exhausting, so we prefer to strengthen it instead.
 Plus holding different ideas in our head is hard work.
 It’s much easier to just focus on one and create wrong models in our head leading to over-confidence.
 A very difficult journey to embark on, but we must at least strive to fight for our confirmation biases.

-> Man is not a rational animal, he is a rationalizing animal. — Robert Heinlein
+> Man is not a rational animal, he is a rationalizing animal. - Robert Heinlein

-> As a man wants, so shall he believe. — Greek Philosopher
+> As a man wants, so shall he believe. - Greek Philosopher

-> The eye sees only what the mind is prepared to comprehend. — Robertson Davies
+> The eye sees only what the mind is prepared to comprehend. - Robertson Davies

-> One of the biggest problems with the world today is that we have large groups of people who will accept whatever they hear on the grapevine, just because it suits their worldview—not because it is actually true or because they have evidence to support it. — Neil deGrasse Tyson
+> One of the biggest problems with the world today is that we have large groups of people who will accept whatever they hear on the grapevine, just because it suits their worldview-not because it is actually true or because they have evidence to support it. - Neil deGrasse Tyson

-> The most difficult subjects can be explained to the most slow-witted man if he has not formed any idea of them already; but the simplest thing cannot be made clear to the most intelligent man if he is firmly persuaded that he knows already, without a shadow of doubt, what is laid before him. — Leo Tolstoy
+> The most difficult subjects can be explained to the most slow-witted man if he has not formed any idea of them already; but the simplest thing cannot be made clear to the most intelligent man if he is firmly persuaded that he knows already, without a shadow of doubt, what is laid before him. - Leo Tolstoy

 > Beliefs can survive potent logical or empirical challenges.
 They can survive and even be bolstered by evidence that most uncommitted observers would agree logically demands some weakening of such beliefs.
-They can even survive the destruction of their original evidential bases. — Lee Ross and Craig Anderson
+They can even survive the destruction of their original evidential bases. - Lee Ross and Craig Anderson

 > The confirmation bias is so fundamental to your development and your reality that you might not even realize it is happening.
-We look for evidence that supports our beliefs and opinions about the world but excludes those that run contrary to our own… In an attempt to simplify the world and make it conform to our expectations, we have been blessed with the gift of cognitive biases. — Sia Mohajer
+We look for evidence that supports our beliefs and opinions about the world but excludes those that run contrary to our own… In an attempt to simplify the world and make it conform to our expectations, we have been blessed with the gift of cognitive biases. - Sia Mohajer

 > The human understanding when it has once adopted an opinion, draws all things else to support and agree with it.
-And though there be a greater number and weight of instances to be found on the other side, yet these it either neglects and despises, or else by some distinction sets aside and rejects. — Francis Bacon
+And though there be a greater number and weight of instances to be found on the other side, yet these it either neglects and despises, or else by some distinction sets aside and rejects. - Francis Bacon

 > The desire to be right and the desire to have been right are two desires, and the sooner we separate them the better off we are.
 The desire to be right is the thirst for truth.
 On all counts, both practical and theoretical, there is nothing but good to be said for it.
 The desire to have been right, on the other hand, is the pride that goeth before a fall.
-It stands in the way of our seeing we were wrong, and thus blocks the progress of our knowledge. — Willard V. Quine and J.S.
+It stands in the way of our seeing we were wrong, and thus blocks the progress of our knowledge. - Willard V. Quine and J.S.
 Ullian

-> When you forget that people and ideas are separate, your entire thinking process is laden with a crippling burden: to protect your beliefs like you protect your body. — Tim Urban
+> When you forget that people and ideas are separate, your entire thinking process is laden with a crippling burden: to protect your beliefs like you protect your body. - Tim Urban

-> The number one thing that clouds us from being able to see reality is that we have preconceived notions of the way it should be. — Naval Ravikant
+> The number one thing that clouds us from being able to see reality is that we have preconceived notions of the way it should be. - Naval Ravikant

-> What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact. — Warren Buffett
+> What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact. - Warren Buffett

  <br>
 </details>